heidtJJ/User-Management/README.md

 ~~~~

   </li>
   <li>In your database (EE564 or whatever you named it), create a table called USERS.
-Again, you can change the table name to something different, but if you do, you must modify DB_TABLE in <a href="user-management/WEB-INF/classes/UserManager/UserManager.java">UserManager.java</a>
+Again, you can change the table name to something different, but if you do, you must modify DB_TABLE in <a href="user-management/WEB-INF/classes/UserManager/UserManager.java">UserManager.java</a>.
+Insert the following attributes shown below in Example Query.
  <br>Example Query:

  ~~~~